TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 ### Align Move Routes to Grid?

+If `yes` is selected, a character will always align to the tile they're standing on before they step through a move route.
+This is set to `yes` by default; to disable it, select `no`.

 ### Use Touch/Mouse?

 When Use Touch/Mouse has `Yes` selected, the player can click on the screen to choose where to move, and the party will start walking there.
 To turn off this feature and require movement to be done by controller or arrow keys, select `No`.